 No need to travel to another town, state or country to record in the same studio where the client who hired you may be.
 Recording remotely has been a mainstay in professional recording circles since the early ‘90’s.
 Which is why the pivot to record talent from their respective locales has been relatively simple and why it’s doubtful you’ll likely see a local client in the same studio with you for the foreseeable future.
 In fact, most clients now prefer the convenience of connecting to the recording sessions from their computer or mobile device, wherever they happen to be.

-Step into a quiet corner of your home after preparing the walls with acoustical panels (to dramatically lessens the opportunity for reflections coming into your recordings).
+Step into a quiet corner of your home after preparing the walls with acoustical panels to dramatically lessen the opportunity for reflections coming into your recordings.
 Don your headset, step up to the mic, and the client seems to be as near as the control room on the other side of your closet door.
 Whether the recording session is via a simple Zoom call or SourceConnect, digitally patching with clients is expected and required of every voice talent, and, with the ongoing pandemic, currently the safest recording option.

 The form of patch your client may require typically depends on the budget of the project, the production demands, and possibly whether the project is union or non.